NEED HELP? CONTACT A CASEWORKER Caseworker Contact Form OR CONTACT THE SRC LEGAL SERVICE SRC Legal Service

 Before writing your letter

-Reflect on what changes you need, to pass all your units of study and complete your degree.
-If you are in the wrong course, consider other study options (other courses at this University, courses at other Universities, TAFEs, or colleges); work opportunities; or other activities.
+Reflect on what changes you need to make, to pass all your units and complete your degree.
+If you are in the wrong course, consider other study options (other courses at this University, or another university, TAFEs, or colleges); work opportunities; or other activities.
 You can ask permission to discontinue the degree and not be excluded, as an exclusion will make it more difficult to get into some courses.
 You will need to make a request to discontinue your course before your Show Good Cause deadline.
 You should still submit a Show Good Cause letter and explain that you have requested to discontinue your course.
-Note that discontinuing from your degree is permanent and you will not be able to return to that degree without re-applying externally (e.g., UAC).
-If you need time off, consider suspending your studies or reducing your study load for a semester or two.
-It is better to enrol in two units of study and pass them both, than enrol in four and fail one.
-If you are on a Centrelink payment or a study visa, contact an SRC Caseworker before reducing your study load.
+Note that discontinuing from your degree is permanent and you will not be able to return to that degree without re-applying.

 Your Letter

-Outline the things that caused you to fail then explain how they affected your ability to study at different times and in different subjects.
-For example, being unable to attend classes, not being able to concentrate in class, being very tired, missing deadlines, etc. You should not be focused on giving lots of detail of the illness, injury or misadventure, but rather give a clear explanation of the impact.
+Outline the problems that caused you to fail in each of your semesters and explain how they impacted your ability to study.
+For example, being unable to attend classes, not being able to concentrate in class, being very tired, missing deadlines, etc. You do not need to give a lot of detail about the illness, injury, or misadventure, but rather give a clear explanation of the impact of these problems on your study.

-This is by far the most important part of your letter.
-If you do not have plausible solutions, it is likely that you will continue failing.
-Clearly link your solutions to each of the problems you have faced in the past or may face in the future.
+This is the most important part of your letter.
+If you do not have plausible solutions, it is likely that the University will think you will continue failing.
+Clearly link your solutions to each of the problems you experienced in the past and how you will successfully manage problems in the future.
 Saying that a problem is resolved is not enough.
 Avoid general statements like, “I will try harder”, or “I will use the Learning Hub to improve my studies”.
-Be specific, e.g., “I am enrolled in the Note Taking workshop on 1st March”; or I have completed the Learning Hub’s time management module.
+Be specific, e.g., “I am enrolled in the Note Taking workshop on 1st March”; or “I have completed the Learning Hub’s time management module”.
 Explain why this is helpful, e.g., “this will help me to complete essays before the due date”.
-In addition, explain what other solutions are going to help you pass your units.
-This includes better time managementstudy skillsa degree plan, and an understanding of the University’s processes, including Special Consideration, Discontinue Not Fail, and a reduced study load.
-Talking to an academic advisor is always a good idea.
-It is helpful to engage in these solutions as soon as possible, to allow you to talk about the steps you have already taken, rather than giving a vague idea of what you might do in the future.

 Your Draft Letter

 While waiting for the outcome, continue attending class and completing assessments.
-If you are successful in your Show Good Cause letter you will continue with the rest of the semester as normal.
+If you are successful in your Show Good Cause letter, you will continue with the rest of the semester as normal.

 It is important that you enrol for the semester and continue attending classes until you receive an outcome.
 There are three possible outcomes:

-• you have shown good cause
+1. You have shown good cause

 1. You have not shown good cause and will be excluded

 The Faculty believes that you might be able to successfully complete your degree provided you abide by the conditions they specify.
-These include:

 Some Helpful Resources